Latest Aave (AAVE) News Update

 TLDR

-Aave navigates ETF buzz, fee milestones, and governance storms.
-Here are the latest updates:
+Aave navigates whale accumulation and governance shifts as it eyes real-world asset expansion.
+Here are the latest moves:

 Deep Dive